Japan–Pakistan relations

-Post World War II
+Timeline

+Japan was among the first nations to recognize Pakistan's sovereignty, doing so three days after the latter's independence on 14 August 1947.
+Diplomatic relations between the two were officially established in April 1952 following the end of the Allied occupation of Japan.

 The newly founded Dominion of Pakistan played a significant role from 1947 to 1951 in efforts to lift the Allied occupation of Japan and restoring Japan's sovereignty.
 Pakistan was described by U.S. Secretary of State John Foster Dulles as the 'tower of strength' on the Treaty of San Francisco, a peace treaty signed between Japan and the Allies on 8 September 1951 in San Francisco.
 Unlike many other Asian countries, Pakistan waived war reparations from Japan to help the latter build its economy.
 Pakistan was also among the first few countries that ratified the Japanese peace treaty.
+Pakistan was a member of Southeast Asia Treaty Organization (SEATO).

 Pakistan played a leading role in Japan's postwar economic revival in the 1950s by majorly exporting cotton and jute to Japan as textiles was practically the only industry allowed to continue under the Allied occupation.
 SCAP-Japan sent its first trade mission to Pakistan in May 1948, headed by R. Eaton.
 Two months later, Japan signed a trade agreement with Pakistan, which was also the first trade agreement signed by Japan with any country after the war.
 Much of Pakistan's export was on deferred payment as Japan was short of foreign exchange.
 In exchange for cotton and jute, Pakistan imported textile machinery from Japan.
 Therefore, a mutually beneficial trade relationship emerged between them.
 Furthermore, a Japanese trading liaison agency was established in Karachi in 1948, which also served as a diplomatic source for Japan after the war.
 Pakistan sent its first trade mission to Japan under Mirza Abul Isphahani in September 1948 to review the Japanese textile industry for Pakistan's benefit.
 Another SCAP-Japan trade mission, headed by E.B.
 Blatcheley, visited Pakistan in February 1949 and two more trade missions, led by B.W.
 Adams and A.B.
 Snell respectively, visited Pakistan to negotiate cotton and jute for the Japanese industry.
 These visits paved the way for many other trade delegations to Pakistan to enhance trade and to promote other economic activities between the two countries.